lillieharlow/GigMate/README.md

 ### Legal & Ethical Impacts
 - All libraries are open-source with permissive licenses.
 - No external analytics, or tracking code is included.
-- Developers should review licenses if integrating into proprietary software.
+- Developers should verify licenses for commercial use.

 ### Security Impact
 - Environment variables must be used for secrets (DB credentials, API keys).